spcourse/monopoly/en/money/10 Startingmoney.md

 Here too, just like in "Moving around", we'll have to simulate a large number of games.
 Make sure the starting money of the player is supplied in the function call as input argument: `simulate_monopoly_games(total_games, starting_money)`.
 This function will pass that amount of `starting_money` to each individual simulation.

 Start out with 3000 euros of starting money and lower that amount by 500 each time: 2500, 2000, 1500, 1000, 500, and 0 euro.
 Simulate for each choice of starting money 2500 different games to accurately calculate the average number of throws required to collect all streets.

-Finally, create a graph of the average amount of throws on the vertical axis and the amount of starting money on the horizontal axis.
+For your own insight of what is happening (you don't have to hand this in), create a graph of the average amount of throws on the vertical axis and the amount of starting money on the horizontal axis.
+Make sure to not put the plot code inside of `simulate_monopoly()` function as this could give a timeout error with checkpy.

 In the official game of Monopoly each player is assigned 1500 euros at the start. `Print` the number of throws that are required to buy all streets for that specific amount of starting money, and do it in the following way: